simone188535/first-program-tic-tac-toe/README.md

 # first-program-tic-tac-toe
-This was the first program I ever built
+This was the first program I've ever created
+For best results, run in Dev C++ Compiler